US airstrike targets Islamic State member in Afghanistan

-WASHINGTON (AP) — The United States military struck back at the Islamic State on Saturday, bombing an IS member in Afghanistan less than 48 hours after a devastating suicide bombing claimed by the group killed as many as 169 Afghans and 13 American service members at the Kabul airport.
+The airstrike was launched from beyond Afghanistan less than 48 hours after the devastating Kabul attack that killed 13 Americans and scores of Afghans with just days left in a final U.S. withdrawal after 20 years of war.
+U.S. Central Command provided few details; it said it believed its strike killed no civilians.

+The speed with which the U.S. military retaliated reflected its close monitoring of IS and years of experience in targeting extremists in remote parts of the world.
+But it also shows the limits of U.S. power to eliminate extremist threats, which some believe will have more freedom of movement in Afghanistan now that the Taliban is in power.

-U.S. Central Command said the U.S. conducted a drone strike against an Islamic State member in Nangahar believed to be involved in planning attacks against the U.S. in Kabul.
-The strike killed one individual, and spokesman Navy Capt.
-William Urban said they knew of no civilian casualties.
+Central Command said the drone strike was conducted in Nangahar province against an IS member believed to be involved in planning attacks against the United States in Kabul.
+The strike killed one individual, spokesman Navy Capt.
+William Urban said.

-It wasn’t clear if that individual was involved specifically in the Thursday suicide blast outside the gates of the Kabul airport, where crowds of Afghans were desperately trying to get in as part of the ongoing evacuation from the country after the Taliban’s rapid takeover.
+It wasn’t clear if the targeted individual was involved directly in the Thursday suicide blast outside the gates of the Kabul airport, where crowds of Afghans were desperately trying to get in as part of the ongoing evacuation.

-The airstrike fulfilled a vow President Joe Biden made to the nation Thursday when he said the perpetrators of the attack would not be able to hide.
+The airstrike came after Biden declared Thursday that perpetrators of the attack would not be able to hide.
 “We will hunt you down and make you pay,” he said.
 Pentagon leaders told reporters Friday that they were prepared for whatever retaliatory action the president ordered.

 “We have options there right now,” said Maj.
 Gen. Hank Taylor of the Pentagon’s Joint Staff.